 The book "Lion Hearts" is about Karski's era in Poland, and features a chapter about Karski and his photo is on the cover; this radio interview with author Harry Lew gives a good background about Karski and others who helped to save people during WWII.
 (Click on "Download audio" to listen to the interview with the author.)

-The book is available in the US from Polonia Books in Chicago or online
+The book is available in the US from Polonia Books in Chicago

 A comic book about Karski published in Italy, created by by journalist Marco Rizzo and artist Lelio Bonaccorso, it's called "L'uomo che l' scopri Olocausto" (The Man Who Discovered the Holocaust) and is in Italian.